ltrgoddard/thesis/temp.markdown

 narrative tone—if not quite ‘ironic’, then certainly urbane and knowing.
 This tone can be detected most clearly in the poem’s third stanza:

-> How the sound carries!
+> \singlespacing How the sound carries!
 Whatever the dried-out, lank\
 > Sticks of poor trees could say of the slow slag stealing\
 > More berries than we did, I hear her still down the bank\
 > Slide, knickers in evidence, laughing, modestly squealing.

-\noindent Perhaps the most obtrusive aspect of this stanza is the concluding clause, in which the speaker deliberately collides two equally patronising images of the poem’s subject: Davie’s grandmother ’squeals’ like a pig, but ‘modestly’, as befits a family matriarch who spent the prime of her life in ‘the ’nineties’.
+\noindent The most obtrusive aspect of this stanza is the concluding clause, in which the speaker deliberately collides two equally patronising images of the poem’s subject: Davie’s grandmother squeals like a pig, but ‘modestly’, as befits a family matriarch who spent the prime of her life in ‘the ’nineties’.
 The phrase nevertheless succeeds in distancing the speaker from his grandmother, thereby playing into the poem’s broader purpose: to allow Davie, well-known poet and Cambridge don, to celebrate his provincial origins while reassuring his audience that he has transcended them, and crucially that they do not exert any involuntary influence on his poetic work.
 This deliberate disjunction of form and content, in which the former neutralises and controls the latter, is visible in another phrase from this line, ‘knickers in evidence’.
 It is not entirely clear whether this is a genuine Davie-ism—an artefact of his infamously pedantic style—or a deliberate parody of the sort of semi-euphemistic working or lower-middle class speech that his grandmother herself may have used (something akin to the compensatory latinity of ‘serviette’ as opposed to ‘napkin’, or the hyper-technicality attributed to mid-century sergeant majors: ‘never say “pull the trigger” when you might say “depress the mechanism”’[^45]).
 Either way, it serves to place the speaker in a superior discursive position—the only question is *how* superior.

 ‘Housekeeping’ is definitely nostalgic and potentially ironic.
 Does it also infringe Davie’s third ban, on the use of literary allusions?